davdtheemonk/davdtheemonk/README.md

 Hi...am David.

-I write code and I think that's beautiful.
+I write code and I think that's beautiful.🐾

 -🐼 "So its nice,after talking to alot of people about building  an operating system,to be able to say ,"See, I actually got something done.I wasn't stringing you along.
 Here's what I've been doing..." ~Linus Torvald